 - Miller Analogies Test (MAT)- minimum score of 30

 - Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay Test- minimum score of 3

-Passing score on PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on test in Elementary Education approved by Mississippi State Department of Education (for the Educational Specialist degree in Elementary Education).
+5. A passing score on the PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on a test in Elementary Education approved by the Mississippi State Department of Education (for the Educational Specialist degree in Elementary Education).